melmar12/personal-site2/README.md

 }

 ```
-Overall, my goal with this setup is to isolate all styles to a single file per module, to avoid overiding styles in other modules, and to make modifiying styles more straightforward.
+Overall, my goal with this setup is to isolate all styles to a single file per module, to avoid overriding styles in other modules, make debugging easier, and to make modifying styles more intuitive.

 ### CSS vs Javascript
 When possible, I like to avoid using Javascript for styling my web pages.
 Perhaps it's because I like a good challenge.
-The 'Feature Projects' section of my website is my favorite because it is a vanilla html/css module with some cool features.
-The responsive gird is made with `flex-box` properties and also I created an image overlay hover effect.
+The 'Feature Projects' section of my website is my favorite because it is a vanilla html/css module with some cool features(at least I think so).
+The responsive gird is made with `flex-box` properties.
+I also created an image overlay hover effect.
 But thats just an illusion.
 There is no div overlaying the image.
-Instead I have a pink div behind the image, and I set the image to grayscale and lowered the opacity so the image itself is disolved into the pink div.
+Instead I have a pink div behind the image, and I set the image to grayscale and lowered the opacity so the image itself is dissolved into the pink div.
 This is backwards to what is visually happening.

-I save the javascript for the coolest effects.
-Right now, in the desktop view, I have a neat starfield animation and at the footer of my site and I have a cute little binary tree in the footer 🌲 These animaions are too cool for mobile devices, so I have images of pretty clouds to enjoy instead ☁️☁️
+I save the javascript for the "coolest" effects.
+As of now, in the desktop view, I have a neat star-field animation and at the footer of my site and I have a cute little binary tree 🌲 I've recently discovered a js processing library, and I'm using my personal website to display some of my creations.
+These animations are too cool for mobile devices (translation; too many bugs), so I have images of pretty clouds to enjoy instead ☁️☁️ 📱